 Etymology

-Famously auspicious, Hindu legend tells that the Raga was composed to soothe the rage of Lord Shiva, the God of destruction.
+Famously auspicious, Hindu legend tells that the Raag was composed to soothe the rage of Lord Shiva, the God of destruction.
 Born into royalty, the princess Sati had renounced the material world in honour of Shiva, who she soon married.
 This displeased her father, the King, who insulted her and berated Shiva’s character.

 Sati eventually consumed her anger, taking on the form of the Supreme Goddess Adi Parashakti.
 Storms broke, and her mortal body burst into flames, unable to contain the power of Goddess.
 Shiva was distraught when he learned of his wife’s death.
 He flew into wild rage, placing Sati’s charred corpse on his shoulders and throwing two locks of his hair to the ground.
 They sprung up to form the two Manibhadra, many armed warrior spirits who wielded swords, tridents and cleavers in their quest for vengeance.